turingschool/mod-0-curriculum/session5/index.md

 ### Goals

 **By the end of this session, you will be able to:**
-- learn syntax for objects in JS or hashes in Ruby
+- Use syntax for objects in JavaScript or hashes in Ruby
-- laern how to annotate code using code comments
+- Annotate code using code comments

 ### Agenda
 - Housekeeping, Feedback + Goals
 - Modeling Using Objects + Hashes
 - Annotations
 - Wrap Up

 ### Materials
 - Notebook